NordicSemiconductor/zcbor/README.md

 ==================================================

 CDDL is a human-readable data description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).
-By calling the Python script [cddl_gen.py](cddl_gen/cddl_gen.py), you can generate C code that validates/encodes/decodes CBOR data conforming to a CDDL schema.
-`cddl_gen.py` can also validate, and convert CBOR data to and from JSON/YAML, either from the command line, or imported as a module.
+By invoking `cddl-gen` (when installed via Pip or setup.py), or the Python script [cddl_gen.py](cddl_gen/cddl_gen.py) directly, you can generate C code that validates/encodes/decodes CBOR data conforming to a CDDL schema. cddl-gen can also validate and convert CBOR data to and from JSON/YAML, either from the command line, or imported as a module.
 Finally, the package contains a light-weight CBOR encoding/decoding library in C.
-This library is used by the generated code, and can also be used directly.
+This library is used by the generated code, and can also be used directly in your own code.

 Features
 ========